- Contact Us

 Manager, Academic and Administrative Services

 My name is Tara Smith, my pronouns are she/her, and I was fortunate to grow up on the lands of the Acadia First Nation (part of the Mi'kmaw Nation) in beautiful Nova Scotia.
 I first started learning about Indigenous history and became interested in reconciliation efforts in 2018 when I completed the San’Yas Anti-Racism Indigenous Cultural Safety Program.
-In 2021, I was able to further my learning through a course in Business and Indigenous Peoples that I took in the Graduate Diploma in Business Administration program and this learning has made me passionate about contributing in any way possible towards reconciliation efforts.
+In 2021, I have been blessed with the opportunity to expand my learnings with Indigenous courses in the Graduate Diploma in Business Administration and Master of Business Administration programs and these learnings have made me passionate about contributing in any way possible towards reconciliation efforts.
 While I actively acknowledge that I still have much learning to do, I am grateful to be part of the Psychology Indigenous Reconciliation Committee as the staff representative and I look forward to continuing my learning of Indigenous cultures and reconciliation.

-Natalie Goulter, Ph.D., is a University Research Associate and Adjunct Professor within the Department of Psychology at Simon Fraser University, Canada.
+While on the IRC, Natalie Goulter, Ph.D., was a University Research Associate and Adjunct Professor within the Department of Psychology at Simon Fraser University, Canada.
 She received her M.Sc. in Psychology at the University of Otago, New Zealand, under the supervision of Professor Michael Colombo, and her Ph.D. in Psychology at the University of New South Wales, Australia, under the supervision of Professor Eva Kimonis.
 After her Ph.D., she completed a Postdoctoral Fellowship collaborating with Professor Robert McMahon (Director: Institute for the Reduction of Youth Violence) and Professor Marlene Moretti (Director: Adolescent Health Lab) at Simon Fraser University.